The laundry method that changed my life… literally

 Here’s some more tips:

-• Our family consists of my husband and I. But we have some extra people staying with us right now.
-When our household is back to just the two of us, I may not need to do a load every day.
-I may only need to do a load every other day.
+- Our family consists of my husband and I. There are some days when I may only need to do a load every other day.
 (We only wear one pair of clothes each day normally.)
 I would say for a family of 5 or less, one load a day should work (teenagers=larger clothes or multiple outfit changes may change that).
 If you have 6 or more in your family, you may have to do 2 loads of laundry a day.

 So I went from having MOUNTAINS, yes mountains of laundry to fold…. to having ONE load to fold each day..
 It takes me all of 5 minutes of my time to gather/wash/dry it (since the machines do all the rest of the work) and 5 minutes to fold and put it away.